Spanish Reformed Episcopal Church: Doctrine

-The IERE considers itself to morally be the continuing church of the ancient pre-Spanish Church by maintaining the sacramental system as handed down through the Mozarabic Rite.
-Due to its Reformed tradition, some would say this is largely a Church that places itself within the confines of the Evangelical stream of Anglicanism.
+The IERE also claims itself to morally be the continuing church of the ancient pre-Spanish church by maintaining the sacramental system as handed down through the Mozarabic Rite.
+Due to its Reformed tradition, some would say this is largely a church that places itself within the confines of the Evangelical stream of Anglicanism.

 History

-The Spanish Reformed Episcopal Church was formed "...being born of individuals who left the Church of Rome for reasons of Biblical conscience but desired epsicopacy and an ordered vernacular liturgy for which Anglicanism provided the original precedent."
+The Spanish Reformed Episcopal Church was formed "being born of individuals who left the Church of Rome for reasons of Biblical conscience but desired epsicopacy and an ordered vernacular liturgy for which Anglicanism provided the original precedent."
 The IERE considers its origin to be in 1868 when the "Consistorio General de la Iglesia en España" (General Consistory of the Church in Spain) was formed by Juan Bautista Cabrera in Gibraltar.

-The IERE was officially organised in 1880 by Cabrera, a former Roman Catholic priest, and other former Catholic priests and Reformed ministers.
+The IERE was officially organised in 1880 by Cabrera, a former Catholic priest, and other former Catholic priests and Reformed ministers.
 In 1878 he had requested the Church of England to consecrate a bishop.
-In 1880 the (Anglican) Episcopal Church in the United States sent a missionary-bishop of Mexico to visit Spain and Portugal and contributed in organizing the congregations into the IERE and the Lusitanian Catholic Apostolic Evangelical Church, each with its own synodical government.
+In 1880 the (Anglican) Episcopal Church in the United States sent a missionary-bishop from Mexico to visit Spain and Portugal and contributed in organising the congregations into the IERE and the Lusitanian Catholic Apostolic Evangelical Church, each with its own synodical government.

-At the Synod of 1880, Cabrera was elected the first bishop of the IERE, under the pastoral care of William Plunket, 4th Baron Plunket, then Bishop of Meath and later Archbishop of Dublin.
+At the synod of 1880, Cabrera was elected the first bishop of the IERE, under the pastoral care of William Plunket, 4th Baron Plunket, then Bishop of Meath and later Archbishop of Dublin.
 He had been interested in the two Iberian churches and determined to act to consecrate a bishop in Spain.
 The church remained without a bishop for a time after Cabrera died in 1916 and was placed under the authority of the Church of Ireland.
 For a lengthy period from 1935 to 1951 there was not a single episcopal visit to Spain.
-Fernando Cabrera, son of the Church's first bishop, was elected to be the next bishop, but he died in 1954 before being consecrated.
-Fernando Cabrera served as rector of the Anglican Cathedral of the Redeemer for close to a half-century.
+Fernando Cabrera, son of the church's first bishop, was elected to be the next bishop, but he died in 1954 before being consecrated.
+Fernando Cabrera served as rector of the Cathedral of the Redeemer for close to a half-century.